Pink-Crab/PinkCrab-Plugin-Framework-Docs/application/dependency-injection/README.md

     ]
 ];
 ```
 The above will then allow the passing of wpdb as a dependency, for all classes they will receive the same global instance used throughout WordPress.
-Unless you are using calling the **Some_Special_Case** class, in which case a custom instance of **WPDB** will be used (this allows you to have custom tables, for some use cases).
+Unless you are using calling the **Some_Special_Case** class, in which case a custom instance of **WPDB** will be constructed (this allows you to have custom databases, for some use cases).

 > By default the Plugin Framework will have the global wpdb rule applied.